MikoBie/typst_template/main.typ

     content((19.5,-5), [#smallcaps[Computer Simulation]], anchor: "center")
     circle("simulation", radius: 3cm)
   })
+  #footnote[All flat icons from #link("https://www.flaticon.com")[https://www.flaticon.com]]
 ]

 #slide(title: [Dynamic models of segregation])[
-  #show: el.default-enum-list.with(checklist: true, label-style: (fill: enumColor))
+  #show: el.config.checklist.with(
+    baseline: "center",
+    fill: enumColor,
+  )
+  #show: el.default-enum-list.with(fill: (enumColor))
   #v(15%)

   - [x] In 1965, the last of #link("https://en.wikipedia.org/wiki/Jim_Crow_laws")[Jim Crow’s] racial segregation laws were overturned.

-  - [-] Despite much effort and investment, segregation still remains a major issue in the U.S. and elsewhere to this date (Cassidy, 2016).
+  - [/] Despite much effort and investment, segregation still remains a major issue in the U.S. and elsewhere to this date (Massey, 2020).

-  - [ ] "If an individual is surrounded by more individuals of different type than the number of individuals of own type, then the individual moves from the current location to a random empty location."
+  - [ ] "If an individual is surrounded by more individuals of different types than the number of individuals of their own type, then the individual moves from the current location to a random empty location."
 (Schelling, 1971)
 ]

 #slide(title: [Schelling, 1971])[